communications-mining

 - configMap:

-name: ews-config
+name: exchange-sync-config

 items:

-- key: example_ews_config
+- key: example_exchange_sync_config

-path: example_ews_config
+path: example_exchange_sync_config

 kind: StatefulSet